Drought

 Weekly Drought Discussion

 Are there drought conditions or impacts near you?
-Submit a Condition Monitoring Observer Report to the National Drought Mitigation Center.
+Submit a Condition Monitoring Observer Report (CMOR) to help document localized drought.

 Progression of Drought